The world is such a stressful place.

 - Actively challenge those initial conclusions by looking for other explanations.

-- Recognizing what things you gain versus lose from continuing to believe those thoughts before acting on them.
+- Recognising what things you gain versus lose from continuing to believe those thoughts before acting on them.

 - Consider what we would tell a friend who has the same type of mindset